JensForstmann/tmt2/README.md

   - `.pick` - pick a map to be played
   - `.agree` - agree on a map together with the opponent (alias `.map`)
   - `.ct`/`.t` - select CT/T as your starting side
-  - `.restart` - restart the eleciton process
+  - `.restart` - restart the election process
 - during and after the knife round (if one takes place)
   - `.restart` - restart the knife round
   - `.ct`/`.t` - select CT/T as your starting side